West Scotland - Region Overview

 1 Green (Regional)

-Labour’s abysmal polling would appear to put Dumbarton in reach for the SNP, given there were just 109 votes in it last time.
+Labour’s poor polling would appear to put Dumbarton in reach for the SNP, given there were just 109 votes in it last time.
 Don’t write Jackie Baillie off, however, as she’s twice already held this seat in the face of national swings that flipped safer seats than hers.
-Similarly, the Conservative margin in Eastwood isn’t massive
+Similarly, the Conservative margin in Eastwood isn’t massive, but will likely be more resistant then elsewhere to erosion.

 The Lib Dems weren’t in the running last time, but this is the region with their best shot at increasing their MSP count, especially if they can translate still strong support in the Westminster East Dunbartonshire constituency to Holyrood list votes.
 Like the Greens, they would be negatively impacted by SNP overhang, and it’s not impossible they’ll win enough votes for a seat in principle but not once constituency seats are allocated.